-See how easy it is to make Moroccan mint tea, iced and hot.
+See how easy it is to make Moroccan mint tea.
 Made special with fresh mint leaves, it’s how the Baccarat Hotel New York serves their Moroccan tea.

 At the Baccarat Hotel’s Turkish Tea for Two service, the last course is served with their version of Moroccan mint tea in a golden camel teapot.
 I really liked the tea so I reached out to Gabrielle, the Tea Sommelier at the Baccarat Hotel, to find out how it was made.